 Reading about different cultures or nationalities is one of the best ways to help break down your intolerances that you may not know you have, as well as help increase your awareness of other intolerances throughout the world.
 In order to celebrate tolerance, you may often need to first make yourself aware of intolerance.

 Listen to Neighbors Who Have Different Viewpoints

 Listening to others is a great way to open your perspective and take a better look at the world and how you perceive it.
-Tolerance and intolerance can only identified by listening more to those who may have suffered at the hands of intolerance and hearing what they have to say it.
+Tolerance and intolerance can only be identified by listening more to those who may have suffered at the hands of intolerance and hearing what they have to say.

 Participate in Events of Remembrance or Advocacy